The 2022 Spring Sea Run Opener Rules and Prize Categories

 First Sea Run Striped Bass

 The Prize for the first landed sea run striped bass will be awarded to the angler with the first photo submission of the tournament.
 The angler should note the presence of "sea lice" (pictured below) to verify that it was indeed a migratory striped bass.
+The first sea run striped bass may NOT be caught and recorded from Jackson's Pt, Little Neck Peninsula or any of the Madaket Harbor docks, boat launches or shorelines!
+Striped bass caught in this area WILL be counted for all other categories and general scoring, but NOT for first fish of the tournament.
+See Map below for restricted area.
 The quality and clarity of the picture is the responsibility of the angler, but all reasonable photo submissions will be accpeted.

 *In the event that the first fish is 28"+ the submission will only count towards this award. additional fish may be submitted to win prizes in the other major categories.